cambrianworks/gigrouter-examples/otel/python_receiver/README.md

 A simple Python service that relays OpenTelemetry (OTLP) metrics from HTTP/Protobuf into WebSocket text frames (JSON).

+This example serves both to understand how to read from OpenTelemetry as well as how to convert the protobuf format to JSON.
+The example is also serves as a baseline that users can customize to their needs.

 It:

 - **Receives** OTLP metrics over HTTP/Protobuf at **`POST /v1/metrics`**